What Are The Problems With External Wall Insulation?

 It’s important that you check with your local planning authority because external wall insulation will change your home’s external appearance.

-For those properties, this means having planning permission and you should begin this process before approaching insulation firms.
+For those properties, this means having planning permission, and you should begin this process before approaching insulation firms.

 You also need to understand that if your home is a listed building or in a conservation area, then it’s unlikely that you will get planning consent.

-However, in most cases, the installation of external wall insulation for a domestic property will be classed as a permitted development so you should have no problems.
+However, in most cases, the installation of external wall insulation for a domestic property will be classed as a permitted development, so you should have no problems.

 Will external wall insulation cause damp problems?

 As we will see later in this article, there is a potential issue with external wall insulation causing damp problems in your home.
+In fact, a study on Swedish properties concluded that the type of external wall insulation even influenced mould growth and instances of moisture damage (Hamid et al., 2024).

 Moisture may enter either from the external wall when it rains, for example, or from the activities that are undertaken within a property on the internal wall, for example, washing, cooking, and drying clothes.